 As we said before, in the post-Royal Commission world, SMSFs are more caught up in reporting and regulation than ever before.
 Investors are more time-poor, with less capacity to scour the market for opportunities.
 As a result, there’s a chance some are over-indexing on high-visibility investments, such as passive ETFs, blue-chip shares and cash.
 Holding the ASX 20 doesn’t make for a diversified portfolio, only diversification across a single asset class.
 Neither does investing in a fund that tracks the US stock market, despite its many industries, sectors and sub-sectors.

 Here’s the thing.
 If the Reserve Bank of Australia and other central bankers are correct, this ‘lower for longer’ cash rate environment is the precursor to low-growth era.
 In these times, it’s important to be the right mix of diversified and the right kind of defensive.

 SMSFs still represent the biggest individual sector in the super landscape, with a total of $747.6 billion invested, followed by industry funds with $718.7 billion.
 Retail funds come in third with $625.7 billion.
 That’s a lot of power to the people, should the people know where to direct their efforts.

 Smart investors understand that a cash only investment portfolio won’t get them very far.
 However, holding cash along with fixed interest investments, property and shares may better round out a portfolio.
-We offer Trilogy Enhanced Cash, a fund that aims to set investors up to do just that.
+We offer Trilogy Enhanced Income Fund, a fund that aims to set investors up to do just that.

 There are solutions to the ‘lower for longer’ problem, sometimes found in places investors are least likely to look.